lhervier/ng-oauth2-auth-code-flow/README.md

 It will extract the OAUTH2 access token from an OAUTH2 Authorization server using the __Authorization Code Flow__.
 Of course, to do so, it needs a server backend...
 Read on.

+FIXME: This module is not installable with bower...

 # OAUTH2

 OAUTH2 allows you to write __client applications__ that are able to access a protected set of __resources__ hosted on a __resource server__.